-By Nikki Goldstein, MSW, Executive Director, Crown Center for Senior Living
+Written by Nikki Goldstein, MSW, executive director for Crown Center for Senior Living

 As we recognize May as older adult month, it begs the question, what is an “older adult”?
 Older than who?
 Older than what?
 Isn’t everyone over the age of 21 an older adult?
 Other than Benjamin Button, aren’t we all aging?

 As professionals engaged with serving an older population with limited resources, it is incumbent upon our staff to continually examine our perceptions of aging and make sure that we don’t hold misperceptions that might harm those we seek to serve.
 In fact, it is possible society’s notions about aging and the aged are not only misperceived, but actually hinder our collective investment in elder care.

 When governmental programs, legislation, and policies for older adults were originally put into place in the 1960s, the average life expectancy was quite different than in 2017; and yet the age eligibility for programs has often remained constant.
 The U.S. Department of Housing and Urban Development dictates that one is eligible for affordable housing for the elderly at age 62 and Medicare kicks in at 65.